 Unless you have been trained and certified for the job, it’s best to hire a skilled professional to perform work on your roof.
 Before you choose a contractor, be sure you know the full extent of your liability should an injury occur.
 It’s also crucial that you get the details in writing.
-As you shop for the best roofers in Salisbury, MD, in Easton, MD, or in the Lewes, DE area, you should also take steps to protect yourself as a property owner.
+As you shop for the best roofers in Salisbury, MD or in the Lewes, DE area, you should also take steps to protect yourself as a property owner.

 First, you should always hire people who have been professionally trained for the work.
 Your friend or neighbor might have some experience with roof repairs, but it is dangerous to allow an untrained individual to perform roofing work on your home or commercial building.